-Giving your Golden a severe “summer cut” is not recommended, but keeping some areas trimmed will keep your dog looking its best.
-Areas that need trimming are between the feet and paw pads, the hair in the ears, the feathering on the legs, bum area, and the tail can be trimmed to look neat and sculpted.
+Areas that need trimming are between the feet and paw pads, the hair in the ears, the feathering on the legs, the bum area, and the tail can be trimmed to look neat and sculpted.

 Other Ways To Keep Your Dog Cool In The Summer

-We’ve determined that shaving a double-coated dog is a bad idea, so what can we do to keep our dog cool in the summer?
+You’ve learned that shaving your double-coated Golden Retriever is a bad idea, so what else can you do to help keep your dog cool?